RCoby/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-## Climate analysis of Honolulu, Hawaii.
+## Climate analysis of Honolulu, Hawaii

 Perform data modelling, data engineering, and data analysis using the 6 tables in the csv files provided in the data folder.